jennyChoudhry/manager/README.md

 ### Practices

-- **Feedback** - Every quarter I will ask you to request feedback from at least two of your teammates on what you do well and area(s) of improvement.
+**Feedback** - Every quarter I will ask you to request feedback from two of your teammates on what you do well and area(s) of improvement.
 My goal is you gain honest feedback while forming a trusting relationship with your team.
 My hope is you grow from the feedback you hear through this exercise before hearing it from me.
-At some point, I will ask you for feedback.
-Your feedback will help me grow as well.
+At some point I will ask you for feedback and it will help me grow as well.

-- **Architecture Reviews** - As we strive to create the best solutions we will participate in Architecture Reviews.
+**Architecture Reviews** - We will strive to create the best solutions and in doing so we will participate in Architecture Reviews.
 Roadmap and Design reviews can help us make informed decisions.
 I don't believe in calling all the shots so architecture decisions will be made as a team.
 Learn more about the Architecture Review Process [here](https://mozilla.github.io/firefox-browser-architecture/text/0006-architecture-review-process.html).

 ---